Lower Your Blood Pressure Naturally: Step 6

 Kwai garlic heartcare supplements (Amazon.com)

-Kyolic aged garlic supplements are also popular – aged garlic can be more potent.
+Kyolic aged garlic supplements have also been used in clinical studies are also popular – aged garlic can be more potent.
 They even do a formulation specifically for blood pressure:

 Kyolic garlic blood pressure supplements (Amazon.com)